A reduced-cost third-order algebraic diagrammatic construction based on state-specific frozen natural orbitals

 \subsection{EA of Non-valence correlation-bound Anions}

-The additional electron in the non-valence correlation-bound $($NVCB$)$ anions are weakly bound in a diffuse orbital by means of electron correlation.
-Due to their sensitivity, NVCB anions serve as a challenging case for natural orbital based approximate wave-function method.
-There are several molecules extensively studied in the literature that contain NVCB anionic state eg. TCNE,~\cite{vooraTheoreticalApproachesTreating2017} polycyclic aromatic hydrocarbons,~\cite{vooraNonvalenceCorrelationBoundAnion2015} perfluorobenzene,~\cite{vooraNonvalenceCorrelationBoundAnion2014} fullerenes~\cite{vooraNonvalenceCorrelationBoundAnion2014a} etc. In this work, we have studied the NVCB anionic state of perfluorobenzene $($C$_6$F$_6$$)$.
+The additional electron in the non-valence correlation-bound $($NVCB$)$ state is weakly bound in a diffuse orbital through electron correlation.
+Due to their sensitivity, NVCB anions provide a challenging test case for natural-orbital-based approximate wave-function methods.
+Several molecules containing NVCB anionic states have been extensively studied in the literature, for example TCNE,~\cite{vooraTheoreticalApproachesTreating2017} polycyclic aromatic hydrocarbons,~\cite{vooraNonvalenceCorrelationBoundAnion2015} perfluorobenzene,~\cite{vooraNonvalenceCorrelationBoundAnion2014} fullerenes~\cite{vooraNonvalenceCorrelationBoundAnion2014a} etc. IIn this work, we study the NVCB anionic state of perfluorobenzene (C$_6$F$_6$).

-Perfluorobenzene has a diffuse nonvalence correlation-bound anionic state in its planar equilibrium geometry.
-This state evolves barrierlessly into the valence-bound anion as the molecule buckles $(C_{2v})$ and may contribute to the high electron mobility in liquid C$_6$F$_6$.~\cite{vooraNonvalenceCorrelationBoundAnion2014} The geometry of C$_6$F$_6$ is optimized in ORCA~\cite{neeseSoftwareUpdateORCA2022} using RI-MP2/aug-cc-pVDZ.
-The optimized geometry is provided in the Supplementary Material.
+Perfluorobenzene possesses a diffuse non-valence correlation-bound anionic state at its planar equilibrium geometry.
+This state evolves barrierlessly into a valence-bound anion as the molecule buckles to a $C_{2v}$ geometry and may contribute to the high electron mobility observed in liquid C$_6$F$_6$.~\cite{vooraNonvalenceCorrelationBoundAnion2014} The geometry of C$_6$F$_6$ was optimized using ORCA~\cite{neeseSoftwareUpdateORCA2022} using RI-MP2/aug-cc-pVDZ. at the RI-MP2/aug-cc-pVDZ level of theory.

-The EA value corresponding to the NVCB anion is calculated using the aug-cc-pVTZ basis set with 7s7p diffuse functions on a ghost atom at the center of the molecule.
-The aug-cc-pVTZ/C auxiliary basis has been used.
-The results are presented in TABLE~\ref{tab:C6F6_adc}.
-It can be seen that the EA-ADC(2) method significantly overestimates the EA value compared to the EOM-CCSD and EOM-MP2 results.
-The EA-ADC(3) method, on the other hand, underestimates the EA value.
-The sm-EA-ADC[(2)+x(3)] method gives excellent agreement with the available EOM results.
-The convergence of EA values is much slower for the NVCB state as compared to the valence states in both ADC(3) and sm-EA-ADC[(2)+x(3)] as the additional electron is distributed over the entire molecules.
-It can be seen that at the threshold of $10^{-4}$, the sm-EA-ADC[(2)+x(3)] shows an error of 0.05 eV compared to the canonical result.
-The error reduces to 0.03 eV on going to the $10^{-5}$.
-The error does not completely converge even on going to the threshold of $10^{-6}$ and shows a negligible error of 0.02 eV.
+The electron affinity corresponding to the NVCB anion was calculated using the aug-cc-pVTZ basis set with additional $7s7p$ diffuse functions placed on a ghost atom at the center of the molecule.
+The results are presented in Table~\ref{tab:C6F6_adc}.
+The EA-ADC(2) method significantly overestimates the electron affinity compared with the EOM-CCSD and EOM-MP2 results.
+In contrast, the EA-ADC(3) method underestimates the electron affinity.
+The convergence of EA values is much slower for the NVCB state as compared to the valence states in both ADC(3) and sm-EA-ADC[(2)+x(3)] as the additional electron is distributed over the entire molecule in the former.
+At a truncation threshold of $10^{-4}$, the sm-EA-ADC[(2)+x(3)] method shows an error of approximately 0.05 eV relative to the canonical result.
+The error decreases to approximately 0.03 eV when the threshold is tightened to $10^{-5}$.
+Even at a threshold of $10^{-6}$, the error does not fully converge but remains small at approximately 0.02 eV.